kisanms/Live_Tracker/README.md

 #
 30/12/2024
 Finally after removing the android folder and put the google map api key in the expo app.json file , after the build successfull the apk is showing the map.
+Also Know about Google Play console and App store subscription